Invicara/Twinit-App-Template-Quick-Model-View/docs/developer guide/implementation/imp-projmake.md

 8. Creates a Viewers user config from the QuickViewViewerConfigTemplate and relates the new config to the Viewers User Group
 9. Creates a new importHelper script from the importHelperTemplate script.
 10. Creates an import orchestrator that uses the newly created importHelper script.
+11. Creates a new encrypted NamedUserCollection to hold Secrets (like the Mapbox secret token that can be used to create temporary tokens).
+12. Creates a Mapbox script for generating temporary Mapbox tokens.
+13. Creates a Permission Profile for he Mapbox Token orchestrator allowing the orchestrator to have permission to the Secrets collection and the Mapbox script.
+14. Creates a Mapbox Token orchestrator using the Permission Profile and the Mapbox script.
+15. Add permission for the Viewers group to be able to run the Mapbox Token orchestrator (Admins already have full permission to the project).
 11. Switches its context back to working within the QMV Manager project

 While the script is running it uses the callback function provided by the web client to provide success or error updates to the user interface like so: